 The average employee has 191 passwords to track, perfect, and update.
 Those same employees have crucial work to do, families to run, and finances to protect.
-Reusing passwords seems harmless or even helpful.
+Reusing passwords seem harmless or even helpful.
 But doing so can lead to immense security risks.

-Enter single sign on (SSO) techniques.
+Enter single sign-on (SSO) techniques.
 With one form of identity verified, the user can move from system to system without logging in to each one.

 Federated identity management supports SSO, but it takes the concept of signing a bit further.